-Exercise: Indexing/slicing/filtering unidimensional arrays 3
+Exercise: Indexing/slicing/filtering one-dimensional arrays 3

 5.11.3.
-Exercise: Indexing/slicing/filtering unidimensional arrays 3#
+Exercise: Indexing/slicing/filtering one-dimensional arrays 3#

-You recorded a noisy signal:
+You have recorded a noisy signal:

 signal = np.array(